-Although, Joaquín Sorolla portrayed many places in Spain, his favorite place, without a doubt, was the Mediterranean coast.
-As many other painters, Sorolla had his preferred summer destination: the painter’s family used to spend their summer holidays in the region of Valencia, where the painter found his own paradise and place of inspiration.
+Although Joaquín Sorolla portrayed many places in Spain, his favorite place, without a doubt, was the Mediterranean coast.
+Like many other painters, Sorolla had his preferred summer destination: the painter’s family spent their summer holidays in the region of Valencia, where the painter found his own paradise and place of inspiration.

 Sorolla painted his most emblematic artworks inspired by scenes from the Valencian seaside.
 The luminosity of the Mediterranean allowed him to experiment with the sparkling reflection of the sun on the ships’ sails and capture the different shades of light and shadows on the bodies of the bathers and the sea.